devtks/devtks.github.io/_posts/2019-10-04-retrospective.md

 ![](/img/retrospective/createtask.PNG)

-then a task can be created on creating a reusable template.
+Then a task can be created to make a reusable template.

 ![](/img/retrospective/createnewtemplate.PNG)

 # Track your progress

-Once you are done you can come back anytime at your retrospective and check if any actions items was created.
-Who was assigned to them, are they completed or not etc
+Once you are done, you can come back anytime  and check if any actions items were created, who was assigned to them and are they completed etc.
 ![](/img/retrospective/resume.PNG)

 ![](/img/retrospective/progress.PNG)

 # Conclusion

 This plugin can be very useful to archive and follow up on project retrospective.
-If your are using Azure DevOps is it a nice way to keep those precious feedback along your project artifact.
+If your are using Azure DevOps is it a nice way to keep precious feedback along your project artifact.
+If you wish to learn more or have any questions for our development team here at TKS please don't hesitate to visit TKS.ca or email info@tks.ca anytime.